AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-2/.github/steps/2-x-review.md

   - Use Copilot to add filtering functionality for the items list
   - Add search functionality to the application
 - Explore different AI models with Copilot
-  - Try using GPT-4o for complex architectural decisions
-  - Use Claude models for natural language processing tasks
-  - Experiment with code explanation and documentation generation
 - Apply what you've learned in your own projects
   - Use Copilot Agent Mode to implement new features
   - Accelerate debugging with AI assistance